Introduction

 Causes of Overcrowding

-Overcrowding teeth can result from genetics, early loss of baby teeth, or small jaw size.
+Overcrowding teeth can result from genetics, early loss of baby teeth, or a small jaw size.
 In some cases, wisdom teeth can also contribute to crowding in adulthood.

 Effects of Overcrowded Teeth